Operation Rock Avalanche: The Operation

 Operation Rock Avalanche began in the early-morning hours of 19 October 2007 when U.S. and Afghan forces boarded UH-60 and CH-47 helicopters at the Korengal Outpost (KOP) to be inserted in the southern portion of the Korengal Valley, near the village of Yaka Chine.
 This main force consisted mostly of B Company, 2-503rd Infantry, but also included support elements, such as U.S. Air Force Joint Terminal Attack Controllers (JTAC), and a Low-Level Voice Intercept (LLVI) team from the 513th Military Intelligence Brigade.
 Elements from A, C, and D companies, 2-503 Infantry, also occupied blocking positions around the valley in an effort to prevent Taliban forces from leaving the area.
 There were several skirmishes early in the operation, ultimately leading to AC-130 and AH-64 gunships firing into the village, resulting in civilian casualties.

 The night of the 21st, U.S. forces moved east to conduct operations near the villages of Landigal and Aliabad.
-Mid-day on the 23rd, Taliban forces attacked and overran a U.S. machine gun position, killing Staff Sergeant Rougle and wounding Sergeants Rice and Velaquez, before being forced to withdraw.
+Mid-day on the 23rd, Taliban forces attacked and overran a U.S. machine gun position, killing Staff Sergeant Rougle and wounding Sergeant Rice and SPC Vandenberge, before being forced to withdraw.
 Taliban forces were also able to capture several weapons and equipment from the fallen Americans.
 U.S. and Afghan forces continued to patrol the area and meet with village elders, resulting in several more firefights and large amounts of U.S. air and artillery support being employed.
 This attack was witnessed by New York Times journalist Elizabeth Rubin and photojournalist Lynsey Addario, who were embedded with B company at the time.

 As the sun set on the 25th, U.S. and Afghan forces began concluding the operation.
-During their egress, Taliban forces initiated an "L" shaped ambush against 1st and 3rd Platoon, B Company.
-U.S. forces were able to break out of the killzone and launch a successful counter-attack, but only after two Americans were killed and five more wounded.
+During their egress, Taliban forces initiated an L-shaped ambush against 1st and 3rd Platoon, B Company.
+U.S. forces were able to break out of the kill zone and launch a successful counter-attack, but only after two Americans were killed and five more wounded.
 Taliban leader Muhammad Tali was killed by U.S. Army's SPC Giunta, who was awarded the Medal of Honor for his actions during the engagement.